 Now that you’ve found out what to remove from your child’s diet let’s look at what foods and supplements can be added to improve their diet.
 It is best to work with your child’s physician on adding these in, as they can help with proper dosing for your child.

 As an upfront note, while supplementing is a great start, the real goal would be to make sure your child is getting as many vitamins and minerals from real whole foods as possible.

-The first place you’ll want to start with when adding foods and supplements to your child’s diet is an effective therapeutic strength probiotic which will increase the number of good bacteria in your child’s gut.
+The first place you’ll want to start with when adding foods and supplements to your child’s diet is an effective therapeutic strength probiotic that will increase the number of good bacteria in your child’s gut.

 There are many different species and strains of bacteria, so you’ll want one that has a wide variety and is highly concentrated.
 You’ll want to look for a probiotic that has at least 8 billion bacterial cells per gram.

 Bio-Kult is often recommended, but many others on the market meet our needs.
 You can work with your physician to find a probiotic as well.

 Not only do you want to supplement with probiotics but if you can get your child to start eating probiotic-rich foods, then that will help as well.